-New Zealand is part of the worldwide effort to reduce greenhouse gas emissions and limit global average temperature increase to 1.5°C above pre-industrial levels, so we can avoid the worst effects of climate change.
+New Zealand is part of the worldwide effort to reduce greenhouse gas emissions and limit global average temperature increase to well below 2°C and preferably 1.5°C above pre-industrial levels, so we can avoid the worst effects of climate change.

-Last year, the Government asked the Interim Climate Change Committee (ICCC) to look into options to reduce agricultural emissions.
-We have used the ICCC’s recommendations, as well as conversations with leaders in the agriculture sector, to put together some proposed ways forward.
+In 2018, the Government asked the Interim Climate Change Committee (ICCC) to look into options to reduce agricultural emissions.
+We used the ICCC’s recommendations, as well as conversations with leaders in the agriculture sector, to put together some proposed ways forward.

-The 'Action on agricultural emissions’ discussion document sets out our proposals.
+The 'Action on agricultural emissions’ discussion document sets out the proposals, we consulted on.

 The consultation closed on 13 August at 5pm.